AterhiM/PFE-PrincipalComponentAnalysis/README.md

 ## **Last words..**

-I hope you will enjoy this work and I definetly hope I've achieved the goal of giving the necessary details about a fundamental and an important dimensionality reduction technique such as the Principal Component Analysis.
+I hope you will enjoy this work and I definetly hope I've achieved the goal of giving the necessary details about a fundamental and an important dimensionality reduction such as the Principal Component Analysis technique.